Gerri Elliott

 Gerri Elliott is an American business executive.

 Biography

 Elliott holds a bachelor's degree in political science from New York University.

-She is currently Executive Vice President, Chief Sales & Marketing Officer for Cisco.
+Gerri is currently a Senior Advisor for Boston Consulting Group.
+She was formerly the Chief Customer & Partner Officer for Cisco.
 She is the founder of Broadrooms.com, a site devoted to executive women who serve or want to serve on corporate boards.
 Broadrooms is an informational resource, consolidating best practices, education, events, news and blogs related to women on boards.